fdeblasio/pokeemerald-expansion/notes.md

 - When using items, the text box will be empty at the end.
 This is caused by some of the code changes from speeding up the text
 - AI_FLAG_ACE_POKEMON doesn't seem to work
 - HGSS Pokédex (currently disabled):
-    - TMs don't line up
+    - TMs don't line up.
+This is due to the code assuming that in teachable_learnsets, the TMs will come before the tutor moves.
     - Shows evolutions multiple times
 - If you help one of the Lilycove ladies, the other lady thinks you've already helped her as well